daliayan/daliayan/README.md

 -->

 - 🔭 I’m currently working on sharpening my Java skills, improving my daily running stamina, and learning how to cook more meals.
-- 🌱 I’m learning Java, AWS, React, Spring, MongoDB, Agile and more at the moment.
+- 🌱 I’m sharpening my Java and React skills at the moment.
 - ⚙️ Experienced in creating applications using Ruby on Rails, Ruby, Javascript, React, Redux, SQL, Sinatra, and HTML/CSS for styling.

 - ✏️ I have a degree in journalism, read my wordz here: https://daliayan.medium.com/